 If you’d like to see just what minerals, gems, and fossils you might find in your buckets, be sure to zip on over to the free museum for a look around.
 Throughout the museum, they have the most impressive treasures on display for you to admire.
 After reading the tags and looking at the specimens, it’ll be easier to ID your finds as you dig through your buckets of gems and more.

--Want to have your birthday party at the gem mine?
+-Want to have your birthday party at the Pigeon Forge Gem Mine?
 Just sign up in advance, so they can make room for your group of 15 or more.
 If you have fewer people in your party, you’re not required to reserve your space, but it’s still a good idea.

 -Bring along 50 cents plus a penny for each person in your group, so everyone can get a pressed penny souvenir for their collection.